aimclub/GEFEST/docs/source/gefest/quickstart.rst

 By default, the standard sampler is used.
 You can select another sampler or define custom for spicific task.
-How to define your own samler described in the tutorials section of the documentation.
+How to define your own sampler described in the tutorials section of the documentation.

 -  **Step 4**.
 Define tuner configuraton.